shspage/plainCanvas/README.md

 * __CL__ : clears the canvas
 * __DB__ : opens the debug tool with a default browser.
 * __RL__ : reloads the extention panel
+* __load__ : opens a dialog to select a script file to lead

 ### loading a script file
 * Drag and drop a script file you want to load onto the panel.
+You can also use __load__ button to select a script file.
 * Drawing on the panel will be cleared after loading is complete.

 ### script files that can be loaded